 - 3 cups Greek Yogurt

 - 1 teaspoon salt

 - Za'atar spice mix

 - Pita bread or crackers

 - Large bowl

 - Line a strainer with a couple of layers of cheesecloth.
-Combine the yogurt and salt in a bowl and scrape it into the cheesecloth lined strainer.
-Place the strainer over another to catch the liquid.
-Drain overnight in the refrigerator.
+Combine the yogurt and salt and scrape the mixture into the cheesecloth lined strainer.
+Place the strainer over a bowl to catch the liquid.
+Drain overnight in the refrigerator or in your cooler.

-- Stir the yogurt cheese well, then sprinkle with za’atar and drizzle with olive oil.
+- Sprinkle with za’atar and drizzle with olive oil.
 Serve with pita bread or crackers and olives.